 For the provider directory data to be used for the start of open enrollment, issuers must include providers for the current and upcoming plan years.
-Provider rosters for the 2024 plan year should be submitted to the Exchange by issuers of family QDPs for the first time in a stand-alone submission due by September 15, 2023.
-For the duration of the 2023 plan year, provider rosters for both the 2023 and 2024 plan years will be included in the issuer data submissions due the 15th of each month.
+Provider rosters for the 2025 plan year should be submitted to the Exchange by issuers of family QDPs for the first time in a stand-alone submission due by September 15, 2024.
+For the duration of the 2024 plan year, provider rosters for both the 2024 and 2025 plan years will be included in the issuer data submissions due the 15th of each month.
 Issuers of family QDPs should identify the appropriate plan year associated with each provider roster file.
 If there is no network variance across plan years, issuers may submit a single roster file.
-At the conclusion of the 2023 plan year, the 2023 roster submission is no longer necessary and must be discontinued.
+At the conclusion of the 2024 plan year, the 2024 roster submission is no longer necessary and must be discontinued.

 On-time submissions are processed and published to Washington Healthplanfinder the following month.
 A QDP issuer must ensure that the network name for each provider exactly matches the network name as approved by OIC.
 Issuers are responsible for conducting quality assurance of provider directory data prior to submission and are expected to participate in ongoing provider directory testing and coordination activities.

-The Exchange's provider directory vendor, conducts ongoing provider outreach to validate provider data with the goal of improving provider directory data for the Exchange.
-Weekly error reports are generated by the provider directory vendor and based on provider attestation.
-In addition, the Exchange identifies provider errors during testing, from OIC, from consumers, from providers, and through the Provider Directory Comment Form, available on the Exchange website.
+The Exchange identifies provider errors during testing, from OIC, from consumers, from providers, and through the Provider Directory Comment Form, available on the Exchange website.
 Issuers should review weekly error reports provided by the provider directory vendor and errors escalated by the Exchange and correct erroneous data in their systems in a timely manner.
 Issuers shall submit a corrected provider roster the following month to resolve any discrepancies.

 If a discrepancy is not pertinent to the issuer, or the issuer does not agree with the findings, the issuer should address the discrepancy with the provider directory vendor or the Exchange, depending on who identifies the discrepancy, and discrepancies should be resolved between the two parties.
 If the provider directory vendor and the issuer cannot come to a resolution, the discrepancy should be elevated to the Exchange for further review.
-The Exchange will continue efforts to improve provider directory data.
 Issuers will be consulted to establish next steps regarding reducing data discrepancies.